Download Itinerary

 After our Acropolis tour, we'll descend and enter the Ancient Agora located adjacent to the Plaka, the old town of Athens.
 Among the numerous sights in this archaeological park are the well-preserved Temple of Hephaistos and the landmark Roman era Tower of the Winds.

-Our guided tour ends at the Acropolis Museum, located at the foot of the Acropolis.
+Our guided tour ends with a guided visit of the Acropolis Museum, located at the foot of the Acropolis.
 The museum was built to house every artifact found on the rock, from the Greek Bronze Age to Roman and Byzantine Greece; nearly 4,000 objects are exhibited over an area of 14,000 square metres.
-From here you are free to wander and explore on your own or make your way back to the hotel with your Tour Leader's assistance.
+After our tour you are free to wander and explore on your own or make your way back to the hotel with your Tour Leader's assistance.

 * The exact order of our sightseeing in Athens may be altered by your Tour Leader depending on several variables and their judgement on how best to run today's tour.